Testicular Cancer: Surgery

 When might surgery be used for testicular cancer?

-Just about all men with testicular cancer will have surgery to remove the testicle with the cancer.
-In fact, this is typically how the diagnosis of testicular cancer is confirmed.
-If there is a reasonable chance that the cancer might have spread to lymph nodes in the back of the abdomen, these lymph nodes will also be removed.
-This is often done as a separate operation.
+Most men with testicular cancer will have surgery to remove the testicle with the cancer.
+This is also how the diagnosis of testicular cancer is often confirmed.
+If the cancer has spread to lymph nodes in the back of the abdomen, these may also be removed.
+This is often done as a separate surgery.

 Types of surgery for testicular cancer

-Two main types of operations are done to treat testicular cancer:
+There are 2 main types of surgery to treat testicular cancer:

 Radical inguinal orchiectomy

-For this operation, the surgeon makes a cut just above your pubic area.
+For this surgery, the surgeon makes a cut just above your pubic area.
 He or she takes out your testicle through the inguinal canal.
-The surgeon cuts the spermatic cord, which connects the testicle to your abdomen.
+The surgeon cuts the spermatic cord.
+This cord connects the testicle to your abdomen.
 The surgeon removes your testicle along with the tumor.
-He or she pays careful attention to avoid spreading the cancer cells during the removal process.
+He or she pays careful attention to prevent spreading the cancer cells during the process.
 If you have cancer in both of your testicles, the surgeon removes them both.

 Your surgeon will not remove your scrotum.
-If you wish, you can have your doctor insert an artificial testicle at a later time.
+If you wish, you can have your healthcare provider insert an artificial testicle at a later time.

 Retroperitoneal lymph node dissection (RPLND)

-Depending on the stage of the cancer, the surgeon may also take out lymph nodes behind the abdomen.
-This surgery is most often done separately at a later time.
+This is surgery to remove the lymph nodes behind the abdomen.
+This is done if the cancer has spread.
+This surgery is most often done at a later date.
 But sometimes it can be done at the same time the testicle with the tumor is removed.
-This operation can be done using either a long incision or several smaller incisions.
-Through the smaller incisions, the surgeon can use long, thin surgical instruments to reach into the retroperitoneal cavity.
-The surgeon also uses a tiny video camera that displays onto a monitor.
+This surgery can be done using either a long incision or several smaller incisions.
+Through the smaller incisions, the surgeon can use long, thin surgical tools to reach into the retroperitoneal cavity.
+The surgeon also uses a tiny video camera that displays onto a screen.
 This is known as laparoscopic surgery.
-The long incision approach can sometimes be a longer operation and might take more time to recover from.
-But doctors aren't sure that the laparoscopic approach is as safe in removing all the cancerous lymph nodes.
-Your doctor will discuss which approach is better for you and why.
-An RPLND is a difficult surgery.
+The long incision might take more time to recover from.
+But healthcare providers aren't sure that the laparoscopic method is as safe in removing all the lymph nodes with cancer.
+Your healthcare provider will discuss which method is better for you and why.
+An RPLND is a complex surgery.
 It should be done by a skilled surgeon who has a lot of experience with this type of surgery.

 Risks and possible side effects of surgery